abongsjoel/rock-paper-scissors/README.md

 ![screenshot](../master/screenshot.png)

-In this project, i used plain HTML, CSS and JavaScript to build a simple rock, paper, scissors game.
+In this project, I used plain HTML, CSS and JavaScript to build a simple rock, paper, scissors game.

 When you start the game, you are shown a screen with three buttons labelled, rock, paper, and scissors.
 Clicking on anyone of them is like rolling a dice and you are playing against the computer (a random function).
 A win is 3 points for you and zero point for the computer; a tie is a point each; and a loss is 0 points for you and 3 points for the computer.
 The first person to reach 5 points wins.

 ## Live Demo